-You may currently have a drive that does not have a connection that is compatible with the new MACs we had installed last year.
-If you have a drive with a Firewire 400 or 800 connection this will not work without a cable that adapts to fit the port on the new computers.
+You may currently have a drive that does not have a connection that is compatible with the new MACs we had installed this summer.
+If you have a drive with a Firewire 400 or 800 connection this will not work with the new computers we had installed over the summer without a cable that adapts to fit the port on the new computers.

-If you are purchasing a new hard drive it is recommended it has a USB 3.0 port.
+If you are purchasing a new hard drive it is recommended it have a USB 3.0 port.
 If you have an older drive with only Firewire, you will need to purchase a converter cable that converts Firewire to Thunderbolt (current port on new iMacs).